This post is also available in: Dutch

 Want to go to Mount Fuji from Tokyo?
-Then book this scenic bus tour from Tokyo to Mount Fuji, which includes a Japanese-style lunch!
-Check prices and availability here.
+Then book this scenic bus tour from Tokyo to Mount Fuji, which includes transportation from and to Tokyo.

 Every year in August Pikachus take over Yokahama, Tokyo.
 Giant Pikachus, tiny Pikachus, dancing Pikachus, Pikachus on stilts, Pikachus with water guns, cuddly Pikachus, Pikachu hats, Pikachu posters… ikachu everywhere!
 As luck would have it, we happened to be in Tokyo for the final day of the Pikachu Outbreak festival in Yokahama.
 My boyfriend’s face lit up when he found this out.
 I knew from that moment that our attendance at the festival was non-negotiable.
 I wasn’t complaining at all, I was intrigued and thought this would be a great addition to our Japanese adventure.

 As soon as you step off the train into Yokahama you are immersed into a world of yellow.
 It was quite surreal seeing giant Pikachus dancing in pink tutus.
 The whole atmosphere was fantastic, and the music was very catchy.
 I did like feeling like a kid again.
 There were different shows throughout the day culminating with a huge Pikachu carnival parade as the grand finale.
 There was so much energy and fun in their dancing If you ever happen to come to Japan in the month of August, try to make sure it collides with Pikachu Outbreak, wear something yellow and experience true Pikachu madness!